This information is for people who are looking after someone with cancer.

 Just be yourself, you don’t have to talk, just listen.

 The Breast Cancer Network has published a valuable booklet Helping a friend or colleague with breast cancer.
 The booklet provides some practical ways you can assist a friend with cancer.
 It also suggests things that won’t help.
 You can also contact Cancer Council 13 11 20 to request a copy.

-There is a range of support services that enable you to talk to someone else.
+There are a range of support services that enable you to talk to someone else.
 To find out what might best suit your needs you might like to speak to a cancer nurse on Cancer Council 13 11 20 or email a query via the Cancer Council 13 11 20 email page.

 Cancer Connect is a one on one telephone peer support program that enables you to speak with a specially trained volunteer who has cared for a relative undergoing cancer treatment.

 Cancer support groups, some of which are run by people affected by cancer, can provide support and information that is helpful to carers as well as patients.
 Information about groups that exist in WA is available.
 Contact Cancer Council 13 11 20.

 There is a Carer Telephone Support Group run by Cancer Council NSW that allows you to connect with other people caring for a family member, friend or loved one with a cancer diagnosis.
 This group provides the opportunity and space to share and discuss what it is like to be caring for someone with cancer.

 There is an online forum where you can talk with someone who is caring for someone with cancer.
 You may like to share your own thoughts on what is going on for you with others in a similar situation.
 The Cancer Council Online Community website provides this opportunity.